 The school counseling office is comprised of six counselors, an administrative assistant, and the registrar.
 For contact information and additional information, please see the menu to the left.

 The school counseling department offers a comprehansive program of services and informational resources to students and parents.
 Major emphasis is placed on the individual student.
 All freshmen have the same counselor to assist them in the transition from middle school to high school.
 Sophomore year the study body is divided into four academies.
 A counselor is assigned to each academy to provide all academic planning and scheduling services to that group.
 With this plan, counselors follow their students from sophomore year through senior year.
 This approach has two major advantage: a continuity of services and a greater understanding of each student.
 Additionally, we have a College & Career Cousnelor who meets primarily with seniors and juniors to assist with developing goals for post secondary college and career planning.

-The services provided through the School Counseling Department includes: indivudal counseling, small and large group guidance, freshman orientation, new student orientation, scheduling, assistance with post-secondary education, career development, college information (scholarships, financial aid, career programs, colleges, application processes) and testing (PSAT, ACT).
+The services provided through the School Counseling Department include: indivudal counseling, small and large group guidance, freshman orientation, new student orientation, scheduling, assistance with post-secondary education, career development, college information (scholarships, financial aid, career programs, colleges, application processes) and testing (PSAT, ACT).
 HVA counselors work as a team in cooperation with faculty, administration, support staff, parents, and community volunteers to provide these services.